Missisquoi River: Tributaries

 Named tributaries in Vermont are: Taft Brook in Westfield, Beetle Brook in Troy, Jay Brook in Jay, Stanhope Brook in Richford, the Trout River in Montgomery, Tyler Branch in Enosburg, Black Creek in Sheldon and Fairfield, and Hungerford Brook in Swanton and Highgate.

 History

 The Abenaki people used the river as a canoe route between the Lake Champlain drainage and the Saint-François River drainage.
 The river supports canoe traffic from Lake Champlain to Mansonville, Quebec, where there is a falls.
 From there, an ancient portage (carrying place) runs 6 mi to Perkins Landing on Lake Memphremagog.
 Abenaki groups met seasonally on the bluffs at Eagle Point in Newport, Vermont, to catch and dry whitefish.

 The Missisquoi Valley was among the first areas of Southern Quebec's Eastern Townships to be settled by Loyalist refugees, who came upriver from camps on Missisquoi Bay.

-In September 2008 the government of the United States approved a bill to study the Missisquoi and Trout rivers for potential designation as Wild and Scenic Rivers.
-It passed the House with bi-partisan support, and the rivers could potentially receive permanent protection in the National Wild and Scenic Rivers System.
-River sections being considered for Wild and Scenic designation are as follows:
+In September 2008, the United States House of Representatives approved a bill to study the Missisquoi and Trout rivers for potential designation as Wild and Scenic Rivers.
+It passed with bipartisan support.
+River sections under Wild and Scenic designation are as follows: